-David Walker is a Principal Architect for Clear Measure and a Sitecore 2018 & 2015 Technology MVP.
-He has been building professional enterprise grade, scalable, solutions for over 23 years with over 80% of that as a customer facing consultant.
+David Walker is a Sitecore Architect for Syrinx Consulting, Sitecore 2018 & 2015 Technology MVP and three time Microsoft MVP - ASP/ASP.NET.
+He has been building professional enterprise grade, scalable, solutions for over 26 years with over 80% of that as a customer facing consultant.

-He has been an Microsoft Certified Professionsal (MCP) since 2003, Microsoft Certified Application Developer (MCAD) and Microsoft Certified Developer (MCSD) since 2005.
-He was a three time Microsoft MVP - ASP/ASP.NET from July 2007 to July 2009 prior to joining Microsoft as a Senior Application Development Manager.
+He has been a Microsoft Certified Professionsal (MCP) since 2003, Microsoft Certified Application Developer (MCAD) and Microsoft Certified Developer (MCSD) since 2005.
+He was a three time Microsoft MVP - ASP/ASP.NET from July 2007 to July 2009.
+From 2009 to 2012, he was a very successful Senior Application Development Manager for Microsoft and delivered solutions and support for numerous Fortune 100 companies.

-Prior to joining Microsoft, he was also formerly a board member for INETA (International .NET Association) (Vice President, Speakers Bureau), President of the Tulsa Developers .NET users group, founder and President of the Tulsa SQL Server Group and Tulsa Java Developers Group, and Vice President of the Tulsa SharePoint Interest Group.
-He was the Founder and has been the Chairman of the region's largest and highly successful technical training event, now going on 14 consecutive years, TulsaTechFest.com and TechFests.com.
+Prior to joining Microsoft, he was also the Vice President, Speakers Bureau for INETA (International .NET Association), President of the Tulsa Developers .NET users group, founder and President of the Tulsa SQL Server Group and Tulsa Java Developers Group, and Vice President of the Tulsa SharePoint Interest Group.
+He was the Founder and has been the Chairman of the region's largest and highly successful technical training event, now going on 17 consecutive years, TulsaTechFest.com and TechFests.com.

 His primary goal is to utilize this site to document and track best practices, code, findings, research, resources, utilities and anything else that he finds as it relates to Sitecore, Azure, .NET, Microsoft, SQL Server, SharePoint, Application Development, Software Development LifeCycle Management, Agile, SCRUM, Software Craftsmanship and anything else that comes to mind and proves benefical.